 Suppositories should be taken at least 1 hour before you leave your home because it will take 15-45 minutes to work.
 If you have a long distance to travel, it is worth having a practice using them 1-2 days before your CT planning scan so you will know how long they take to work.
 We suggest that you moisten the suppository under running water before you insert it into your back passage following the instruction leaflet.

 What if the suppositories do not work or are uncomfortable to use?

 Laxatives or suppositories must be used before your CT planning appointment and also before each radiotherapy session.
 If you find that you are uncomfortable using suppositories or they are not working, please discuss this with your treatment radiographer or speak to the radiotherapy nurse within the radiotherapy department, as alternative laxatives may be prescribed.

 Start taking fybogel 5 days before your CT planning scan.
 On the day of your CT planning scan use the glycerin suppository at least one hour before you leave home.
 Then keep taking fybogel the night before each of your daily radiotherapy session.

 Enemas can be given for patients struggling to empty their bowels.
 A phosphate enema is a very fast acting enema and is given in the department.
 Micro enemas are a slower acting enema and are usually given 1 hour before CT and treatment and takes 20 minutes to work.

 What if I start having diarrhoea?

 One of the side effects of radiotherapy is diarrhoea or loose stools.
-Generally this symptom starts around the 2nd or 3rd week of radiotherapy treatment.
+Generally this symptom starts around the second or third week of radiotherapy treatment.
 If you have loose stools, please discuss it with treatment staff or radiotherapy nursing team at your next appointment, you may also stop your bowel preparation.